noboo123/docel/README.md

 So **what is MBR**?
 A master boot record (MBR) is a special type of boot sector at the very beginning of partitioned computer mass storage devices like fixed disks or removable drives intended for use with IBM PC-compatible systems and beyond.
 The concept of MBRs was publicly introduced in 1983 with PC DOS 2.0.

-MBR overwrite is simply overwrite the MBR and we can't boot up again.
+This simply overwrites the MBR ,leaving the machine unbootable.

 **_Made by noboo123_**